 'My child is hooked on sugary cereals'

-If you want to get your child off sugary cereals, Govindji recommends mixing sugary cereals with similar looking lower-sugar ones.
+If you want to get your child off sugary cereals, you can try mixing sugary cereals with similar looking lower-sugar ones.

-You could then gradually increase the amount of lower-sugar cereal over time to get kids used to them.
-Or you could let your child pick from a selection of, say, three healthier cereals.
+You could then gradually increase the amount of lower-sugar cereal over time to get your child used to them.
+Or you could let your child pick from a selection of 3 healthier cereals.

 'I don't have time to sit down for breakfast'

-If you're short on time in the morning, how about setting the table the night before?
+If you're short on time in the morning, you could try setting the table the night before.
 You could also grab a pot of porridge on your way to work or have your cereal when you get in.